 By Jessica Kelmon

 This year, your second grader’s language skills will grow exponentially.
-Simple sentences fall by the wayside as compound sentences with irregular past-tense verbs (e.g. I went to the fountain and drank water.) and descriptive words take your child’s writing to the next level.
+Simple sentences grow into compound sentences and descriptive words take your child’s writing to the next level.
 While the Common Core Standards are rigorous — young writers are expected to use information from “provided sources” to answer questions and to conduct “shared research and writing projects” — remember that this year your child will be building skills in gradual, steady progression, starting with a new facility with words.

 All that sounding-it-out practice is about to pay off!
 After years of rhyming and practicing high-frequency and sight words, your child has learned a lot more than you may realize about the rules of spelling — and this year she’ll show you exactly what she’s learned.

-Gone, for the most part, are the phonetic spellings with missing vowels between consonants — “ct” for “cat” and “trk” for “truck”, for example — that characterize “invented spelling.”
-Instead, your child will show fluency in irregular plural nouns (e.g. mice and feet), easily use and spell the past tenses of irregular verbs (e.g. hid, sat, told), begin to understand the concept of root words and how the meanings can be modified with a prefix (e.g. happy/unhappy and write/rewrite) or suffix (e.g. addition/additional and clear/clearly) or as part of a compound word (e.g. lamppost and playground).
+Gone, for the most part, are the phonetic spellings with missing vowels between consonants — “ct” for cat and “becs” for because, for example — that characterize “invented spelling.”
+Instead, your child will learn to correctly use and spell irregular plural nouns (e.g. mice and feet) and the past tense of irregular verbs (e.g. hid, sat, told).
+She will begin to understand the concept of root words and how a word's meaning can be modified by adding a prefix (e.g. happy/unhappy) or suffix (e.g. clear/clearly) and how words can be combined to create compound words (e.g. lamppost and playground).

 Your child will also more easily recognize tricky spelling patterns (think cage versus badge and boy versus boil) because of all the work she’s done to learn phonemes and the conventions of spelling.
 But now when your second grader is confronted with a new word, in addition to using root words and context to figure out what it means, expect your child to look it up!
 This year, both dictionaries and glossaries become common tools of the writing trade.
 You’ll find your child challenged to use both regularly — especially for weekly spelling tests.
 (See our weekly second grade spelling lists for examples.)